 Before joining a plan, be sure to read the plan's membership materials and enrollment forms carefully to learn your rights and the nature and extent of your coverage.
 If you belong to an HMO plan, the plan will not pay claims for any non-emergency benefits you receive from providers outside of the HMO.
-Below is a list of Medicare HMO companies in Nevada.
+See pages 45 - 50 for a list of companies that offer Medicare HMOs.